|

 SoundNet - Whale Culture - A New Report

 ScienCentral News reports, the latest research into a question that has puzzled scientists for years.
-The Language of Whales Humans may not be the only mammals who have different cultures.
-Some ... other.
-He notes that the whales with the last click accent seem to thrive in El Nino years, when the water is much warmer, while the group without the accent prefers the colder waters ...
+The Language of Whales Humans may not be the only mammals who have different cultures ... accent seem to thrive in El Nino years, when the water is much warmer, while the group without the accent prefers the colder waters of normal years.
+Whitehead acknowledges that not everyone agrees ...

 www.oceania.org.au

-The Hadley model shows that there may be some years that are not too different from what we are experiencing at present, but there may be some years ... those that follow in the spring and summer might be very typical of those that occur during El Nino years.
-Summary Climate change in the Great Lakes region will be manifested by changes in winds and storm ...
+The Hadley model shows that there may be some years that are not too different from what we are experiencing at present, but there may be some years where it is considerably hot.
+(Changes in growing season) If the ... summer might be very typical of those that occur during El Nino years.
+Summary Climate change in the Great Lakes region will be manifested ...

 www.geo.msu.edu

 El=20 Nino year, with temperatures expected to be higher than in = non-El=20 Nino years.
-This year, El Nino has not yet fully emerged, = though it=20 may kick in soon (Planet Ark, Reuters, 17 ... for = coral=20 to recover from serious episodes of mortality over the = course of 10=20 to 15 years, according to Goreau, if the waters are clean = and sea=20 temperatures do not return to high levels again ...
+This year, El Nino has not yet fully emerged, = though it ... to recover from serious episodes of mortality over the = course of 10=20 to 15 years, according to Goreau, if the waters are clean = and sea=20 temperatures do not return ...

 globalcoral.org